 Who can Develop Neuropathy?

 Neuropathy can affect all people of all ages.
-It is more commonly found in men and Caucasians as well as those who have jobs consisting of a lot repetitive movements.
-There are several risk factors ranging from lifestyle choices, behaviors and conditions.
+It is more commonly found in men and Caucasians as well as those who have jobs consisting of a lot of repetitive movements.
+There are several risk factors ranging from lifestyle choices, behaviors, and conditions.
 As previously stated, those who have poor nutrition are likely to develop Type II Diabetes which will cause neuropathy.
 If a person suffers from an autoimmune disease, they have a predisposition for the development of various types of neuropathy.
 If a person has a compromised immune system (organ transplant recipient, HIV/AIDS patients, or due to medication), they are at an increased risk for developing a type of neuropathy.
 If a person suffers from alcoholism or has a vitamin deficiency, they are likely to develop a form of neuropathy.
-Also, if a person has kidney disease, liver disease or a thyroid disorder they are more susceptible to developing neuropathy.
+Also, if a person has kidney disease, liver disease, or a thyroid disorder they are more susceptible to developing neuropathy.

 Diagnosis of Neuropathy

 This condition is generally not a simple diagnosis to make.
 It is difficult because it is not often that it is a disease present alone rather a symptom of an underlying disease.
 There is a process that occurs before the diagnosis is made.
 The process may consist of: